Plan your custom software project with precision Estimate Now!

 5. Deploy and Maintain the App

 Once testing is complete, the app is packaged into an APK or AAB file and submitted to the Google Play Store.
-Developers follow Play Store guidelines, optimize the app for SEO, and monitor analytics for user feedback.
-Continuous updates and security patches ensure the app remains functional and competitive.
+Developers follow Play Store guidelines, apply App Store Optimization (ASO) techniques such as keyword-rich titles, descriptions, and visuals to improve discoverability, and monitor analytics for user feedback.
+Continuous updates and security patches ensure the app remains secure, stable, and aligned with user expectations.
 Example: An e-commerce app adding new payment methods after launch.

 What is the Android Operating System?

 The Android operating system is a Linux-based platform developed by Google for smartphones, tablets, and smart devices.
 It combines open-source components with proprietary services such as the Google Play Store.
 Core parts of Android are written in Java, C++, and C, while Kotlin is the primary language for app development.
-As of 2025, the latest version is Android 14, featuring predictive back gestures, enhanced privacy, and foldable device support.
+As of 2025, the latest version is Android 14, which introduces predictive back gestures, stronger app permission controls for privacy, and improved multitasking support for foldable devices.

 Which Frameworks Support Android Applications?